h3x4g0ns/model2c/README.md

 ### Prerequisites

+Make sure you have `tensorflow tf2onnx` or `torch` installed.

-Make sure you have `onnx2c` installed and added to `PATH`.
+Furthermore, make sure you have `onnx2c` installed and added to `PATH`.

-Make sure you have ProtocolBuffers libraries installed, e.g.:
+Lastly you need ProtocolBuffers libraries installed, e.g.:

 - Ubuntu: `apt install libprotobuf-dev protobuf-compiler`
 - MacOS: `brew install protobuf`